bartoszadamczyk/newrelic-infrastructure-for-balena/README.md

-# newrelic-infrastructure-for-balena
+# New Relic Infrastructure Agent for Balena Cloud

-New Relic Infrastructure Agent Docker image for Balena Cloud
+Docker image with [New Relic Infrastructure Agent](https://github.com/newrelic/infrastructure-agent) working with Balena Cloud

 ## How to run?